 While it is easier and quicker for any merchant to open up an account with payment processors such as Square, risks are not reviewed in advance, and measures are determined at the moment and at the direct cost to the small business.

 Now more than ever it is important for businesses to work with a merchant services company that has your company’s best interest in mind and can help mitigate future risk through an efficient, streamlined underwriting process.
 Here is what it should look like:

 - When you sign up for a new merchant services account, your provider will typically ask what your average ticket size is, as well as your highest possible ticket size.

 - Your account will then be approved by the underwriters for a certain amount of money per transaction based on your business type, processing history, and ticket size.

 - If you process sales that are outside of that approved range, the underwriters will issue a risk hold.
 This means the funds from the transaction are held until proper documentation can be provided for the sale.

 - Once the sale is confirmed, the funds are released and your merchant services provider will work to re-establish your maximum ticket size with the risk department if necessary in order to avoid a repeat occurrence.

-Here at Fattmerchant, our combination of leading technology, award-winning customer service, and money-saving subscription model works hand in hand with the needs of your business today to ensure you are paid quickly and easily.
+Here at Stax, our combination of leading technology, award-winning Business Success Team, and money-saving subscription model works hand in hand with the needs of your business today to ensure you are paid quickly and easily.

 Fill out the form below to find out more about how much we can be saving your business.